Mudit-Tarway/BackendLearning/README.md

      The file contains the code that involves how http server are created and use of middleware

 5. Index.js
     The file contains the use CORS(CROSS ORIGIN RESOURCES SHARING)

+6. index.html
+    This file contains how axios hit the backend and extract data from the frontend and then process the data.